-- Position the front end of the cover first, then lower the rear end.
-It is important to ensure the front edge is pushed completely forward to the radiator - pushed completely forward to the radiator cover to ensure an air-tight seal.
+• Position the front end of the cover first, then lower the rear end.

+It is important to ensure the front edge is pushed completely forward to the radiator cover to ensure an air-tight seal.

-Press the rear end of the engine cover down - Press the rear end of the engine cover down and turn the hex wrench to the right (clockwise) until the latch pulls the cover downard and stops. - Reinstall the screws at the lower front corners on each side of the engine cover.
+- Press the rear end of the engine cover down and turn the hex wrench to the right (clockwise) until the latch pulls the cover downard and stops. - Reinstall the screws at the lower front corners on each side of the engine cover.